rhythm-0207/lab-04-assignment/README.md

 # lab-04-assignment

-# A new line has been addes in VS code
+# A new line has been added in VS code